1. All divers must be certified as open water scuba divers by an internationally recognized certification organization.

 Passports with a minimum of 6 months remaining before the expiration date are required for all arriving foreign nationals.
 If in doubt about visas, contact the Ecuadorian Consulate for specific requirements from your country.

-Transfers within the Galapagos are included in your package for same-day arrivals and you will be met at the airport in Galapagos by one of our guides.
-The vessel will leave port on Monday at approximately 2:00 pm.
+Transfers within the Galapagos are included in your package for same-day arrivals (tranfer from and to the airport in Baltra).

 Please list on the application form any dietary needs you have.